-Purity 6.1 for FlashArray™ adds support for NVMe over Fibre Channel (FC-NVMe) networks, complementing the existing support for NVMe over RoCE.
+Purity 6.1 for FlashArray™ added support for NVMe over Fibre Channel (FC-NVMe) networks, complementing the existing support for NVMe over RoCE.
 If you’re using either storage network, you can take advantage of higher-performance NVMe protocol to modernize your infrastructure, consolidate applications, and lower compute and storage requirements.

 To quantify the performance benefit of FC-NVMe, Pure worked with networking solutions provider Brocade to test two commonly used databases: Oracle and SQL Server.
 We compared FC-NVMe to FC-SCSI.
 For load testing, we used HammerDB, the leading benchmarking testing software tool for databases.
 For CPU utilization, we used the Linux sar command to compare SCSI process overhead to NVMe.

 Test 1: Oracle Performance Benchmarks

 We performed the first test with a single-node Oracle Database 19c instance on a server running the Red Hat RHEL 8.3 operating system.
 We utilized HammerDB’s TPROC-C profile for which the database performance metric is transactions per minute (TPM).

 The purpose of our test was only to evaluate I/O performance.
 It didn’t determine database performance limits or make database comparisons.